fredrikhgrelland/consul/website/source/docs/platform/k8s/connect.html.md

 ```

 If you wish to enable injection in every namespace *except* specific namespaces, you can
-use `*` in the allow list and then specify the non-injected namespaces in the deny list:
+use `*` in the allow list to allow all namespaces and then specify the namespaces to exclude in the deny list:

 ```yaml
 syncCatalog: